enhancedsociety/meld/README.md

 Any address added to the blacklist cannot send/receive the token.

+All the compliant addres lists and roles are managed within the token contract itself.

 There's 2 main roles accounted for in the tokens compliance contract.
-Each of these actors can be filled by multiple ethereum addresses, but likely will be filled by a multisig address.

 1. Owner - Address holding the token that can add / remove addresses to the whitelist & blacklist.
+Ownership can be renounced and transferred.

 2. Minter - minters can mint tokens to any compliant addresses.
+This actor can be filled by multiple ethereum addressesif need be and can be renounced.

 Minters and Owner can only be removed by themselves (ie renunciation) so additions to these lists should be taken very seriously.

-The ES recommendation would be to have a multisig wallet perform duties on each of these lists.
+The ES recommendation would be to have a multisig wallet perform duties of each of these roles.